 Milstead & Co.

-This new arrival from celebrated local barista Andrew Milstead is caffeinating Fremont with a range of coffees from Stumptown, Coava and Chicago-based Intelligentsia.
+This café from celebrated local barista Andrew Milstead is caffeinating Fremont with a range of single-origin beans from rotating roasters.
+Grab a quick espresso, Aeropress or cappuccino to-go and walk the few blocks for a visit with the famed Fremont troll.

 Porchlight Coffee and Records